wjessop/motorpitx_power_control/README.md

 ## TODO

 * Listen for a button press rather than polling
-* Flash one of the LEDs (GPIO7) when the button is pressed to indicate something is happening
 * Raspbian/Ubuntu/Other distro install instructions in the README (I'm not going to do this myself)

 ## Author